phamstel/study-time-eda/README.md

 *Dashboard will be added after visualization.*

 ## Next Steps
-My next step is to apply these insights during the Winter 2026 Semester, track my study sessions, and see how these changes improve my productivity.
+My next step is to apply these insights during the Winter 2026 Semester by tracking my study sessions to see how these changes improve my productivity.